A Novel of the French Revolution

 You learn not only about the socio-economic disaster of the period, but also a lot on wax modeling, on drawing, on the relations between all these important figures of the time, on the conditions life in prison back then.

 And the whole thing reads like a novel that it is, not a textbook.
-I read one day an interview by Ken Follett on The Fall of Giants, saying that if he wrote a textbook, and he would be absolutely capable of doing so, mind you, no one whould read him; so he decided to write historical novels, including his historical resaerch in a genre that people would be more likely to read.
+I read one day an interview by Ken Follett on The Fall of Giants, saying that if he wrote a textbook, and he would be absolutely capable of doing so, mind you, no one would read him; so he decided to write historical novels, including his historical research in a genre that people would be more likely to read.
 And his Fall of Giants is also irresistible!
-[Stupid me, I forgot to review this book last year!]

 I appreciated especially how Moran worked at increasing the tension as months and weeks go by.
 Excellently done!